m-daniela/chat-app/Notes/work.md

 - forward secrecy - clients reinitiate re-keying after 100 msg enc / decr or if it has been in usde for 1 week
 - the old keys are discarded

+- group messages are not encrypted, encryption is not by default

 ## Signcryption and iMessage
 - [Official](https://support.apple.com/en-us/HT209110)